A Natural Problem Solver

-Through Northeastern’s accelerated master’s program, Weinstein is graduating with both a bachelor’s and master’s degree in electrical engineering next spring, following five years of study.
+Through Northeastern’s accelerated master’s program, Weinstein is graduating with a bachelor’s and master’s degree in electrical engineering.
 Her master’s degree is concentrated in signal processing, communications, and control.

 “I was able to start taking graduate-level classes during my junior year, which opened up many interesting topics to me,” she notes.
 “Based on this opportunity to earn an accelerated master’s degree, while also gaining hands-on professional experience at my co-ops, Northeastern has positioned me to get a jump-start on the next phase of my education and my career.”

 What does the future hold?
 “Ultimately I’d like to be a professor and lead a cutting-edge research team,” says Weinstein.
 “I’d love to work in an academic setting or national lab, where I can focus on the kinds of advanced problems that corporations aren’t investing in yet.
 I want to work at the edge of a new field and make foundational discoveries.”

 In addition to her busy academic and work schedule at Northeastern, Weinstein has served as a tutor for the College of Engineering since 2017.
 “I really enjoy mentoring younger students and sharing my passion for engineering with them,” she notes.
 “It means so much that I can connect with younger students and hopefully make a difference for them.”